numpy/numpy/doc/source/user/basics.interoperability.rst

 A :ref:`universal function (or ufunc for short) <ufuncs-basics>` is a “vectorized” wrapper for a function that takes a fixed number of specific inputs and produces a fixed number of specific outputs.
-The output of the ufunc (and its methods) is not necessarily an ndarray, if not all input arguments are ndarrays.
+The output of the ufunc (and its methods) is not necessarily a ndarray, if not all input arguments are ndarrays.
 Indeed, if any input defines an ``__array_ufunc__`` method, control will be passed completely to that function, i.e., the ufunc is overridden.
 The ``__array_ufunc__`` method defined on that (non-ndarray) object has access to